nwolverson/atom-ide-purescript/README.md

 You may be able to get away without thinking about all this if your project specific setup is only required for a "full" build
 (e.g. browserify step) and not just for the basic compilation stage.

-## Error Suggestions
+## Error Suggestions / Quick-Fix

 ![Error suggestions](https://cloud.githubusercontent.com/assets/2770891/12066635/d6b14964-afe2-11e5-8584-44d291044614.gif)

 Error suggestions may be triggered from some underlined compiler warnings.
-There is no visual indication, currently this will basically be for 'import' warnings, and can be triggered by 'alt-enter' (PureScript: Show Quick Fixes).
+There is no additional visual indication.
+A context menu can be triggered by 'alt-enter' (PureScript: Show Quick Fixes) when the cursor is on an eligible warning.
+Currently fixable warnings:

+  * Unused or duplicate import (`UnusedImport`, `DuplicateImport`)
+  * Extraneous identifiers in explicit import list (`UnusedExplicitImport`)
+  * Implicit imports that should be made explicit - this will apply to all but remember that 1 open import is allowed without warning (`ImplicitImport`, `ImplicitQualifiedImport`, `HidingImport`)
+  * Missing top level type declaration - add type signature.
+Note you will need to quantify any type variables that appear, and maybe re-qualify identifiers (`MissingTypeDeclaration`)
+  * Inferred type for wildcard `_` - fill in type signature.
+Notes as above. (`WildcardInferredType`)

 ## Case split / add clause